 Most people start a campfire at or near dusk, to enjoy its warmth and light late into the evening, or even early morning hours.
 A campfire can be equally enjoyable, without the mosquitos, during daylight hours.
-To properly enjoy Campfire Day and Night, start your campfire around 4:00 in the afternoon.
-Keep it going late into the evening.
+Although in mid-summer, it might be too hot to enjoy the fire in the middle of the day.
+To properly enjoy this holiday, start your campfire around 4:00 in the afternoon.
+Then, keep it going late into the evening.

-Campfire Day is designated to be celebrated on the first Saturday in August for a couple of reasons.
-It is celebrated on a Saturday, as most people are off work, and don't have to work the next day.
+This holiday is designated for celebration on the first Saturday in August for a couple of reasons.
+It is celebrated on a Saturday, as most people are off work, and don’t have to work the next day.
 So, they can stay up late to really enjoy the fire.
 Early August was selected, as sunset is already beginning to be noticeably earlier.
 And, children in some states, will soon go back to school.
 We want the kids to enjoy and cherish the memories of a summer campfire, too.

 Have a safe and happy Campfire Day and Night!